dwatteau/scummvm-build-macppc/README.md

 # Building ScummVM on OSX PPC (Tiger, Leopard)

-This started as a quick'n'dirty fork of <https://github.com/scummvm/dockerized-bb>.
-The idea was to have a set of scripts to build modern releases of ScummVM for OSX PPC (10.4, 10.5), and its required libraries.
-The build scripts remain similar to what's used in the `dockerized-bb` repo, and they mostly follow what's used for the other builds of ScummVM, whenever possible.
-It does *not* use the real `dockerized-bb` infrrastructure.
+This repository hosts the scripts used to build current releases of ScummVM for OSX PPC (10.4, 10.5), and its required libraries.

 ## Requirements